I-JEPA: The First Human-Like Computer Vision Model

 Invariance-Based SSL.
 Train an encoder to yield similar output for similar inputs

-In the invariance based approach, we train an encoder to receive an image as input such as the cat images above, and produce vectors of numbers that represent the semantics of the image.
-These vectors are called embeddings or representations.
-The idea here is that during training we feed the model with similar images, such as the cat and the rotated cat images in the picture, and we optimize the encoder so it will yield similar embeddings to both images, because they have similar semantic meaning.
-Embeddings of not compatible images are trained to be dissimilar.
+In the invariance based approach, we train an encoder to produce vectors that represent the semantics of its input image.
+We refer to these vectors as embeddings or representations.
+The idea is that during training we feed the model with similar images, such as the cat and the rotated cat images in the above example, and we optimize the encoder so it will yield similar embeddings to both images, because they have similar semantic meaning.
+To complete that, we train embeddings of non-similar images to be dissimilar.

 Generative Self-Supervised Learning